 Paintings capture the beat of one person's heart, a highly individuated response to environment or experience, but is there any universality in the image, allowing the one to stand for all?
 No, a painting is in truth biographical, while a photograph is essentially archival and universal.

 The photographer is called to interrogate old certainties by exploring new possibilities with a fresh, challenging light.
 The photograph is evidence and it must speak for itself.

-In 1974, in London, I first bought my first SLR - the revolutionary Olympus OM1, championed by Litchfield and Snowdon - and battered it to death on 15 expeditions.
+In London, 1974, I bought my first SLR - the revolutionary Olympus OM1, championed by Litchfield and Snowdon - and battered it to death on 15 expeditions.
 My images have been used in magazines, newspapers and audio-visual productions.
 I've worked with stills and movie format in Australia, UK, France, Nepal, Italy, Denmark and Greenland.

 This site includes a small rotating guest gallery of images from inspirational photographers.

 Pic of the month